yuanmei39/blueNOTE/README.md

 # blueNOTE
 National Open source Tools for general Equilibrium analysis

+blueNOTE is a transparent build routine which seeks to provide tools for producing subnational economic accounts for input output or computable general equilibrium modeling.
+All code and data necessary for producing subnational accounts are provided in this repository.
+Code for producing state level social accounting matrices is currently available.

 ## Documentation Coming Soon ##

 However, build routine files are available.
 These include all GAMS programs and